 3. Gun maintenance

-Long before gun grease became available, soldiers would oil their weapon with tallow.
+Long before gun grease became available, soldiers would oil their weapons with tallow.
 By the way, it’s tallow that led to the Indian revolt, which drove the East India Company out of the country.
 During the British dominion, Indian regulars were conscripted in order to serve Her Majesty’s interests in the Indies.
 Apparently, one of the many reasons that led to the Indians turning against the English was the new Lee Enfield rifle.
-The new version of the gun used tallow-coated cartridge, which was designed to protect the barrel.
+The new version of the gun used a tallow-coated cartridge, which was designed to protect the barrel.
 Since Indians abhor pork, they refused to handle the new rifles, which ultimately led to the 1857 Rebellion.

 4. Bacteria buster